 When you withdraw during your payment period, the amount of financial aid that you have earned is determined on a pro-rated basis.
 For example, if you completed 30% of the term, you earn 30% of the assistance you were originally scheduled to receive.
 The Office of Financial Aid will determine the actual percentage.

 If you received less assistance than the amount that you earned, you may be able to receive those additional funds.
 If you received more assistance than you earned, the excess funds must be returned by the school and/or you.

 If you are responsible for returning a loan, you have a six-month grace period to repay the loan.
 If you are responsible for returning a grant, you will incur a charge on your school statement.

-The grace period for loan repayments for Federal Subsidized Stafford Loans will begin on the day you withdraw from school.
+The grace period for loan repayments for Federal Subsidized Stafford Loans will begin on the day you withdraw from the Seminary and School of Theology.
 You should contact the lender if you have questions regarding the grace period or repayment status.